HAVERFORDWEST GOLF CLUB BUGGY POLICY

 In general it is expected that anyone who is given the privilege of using a motorised ride-on buggy at HGC to fully respect the course and other users.

-Anyone causing unnecessary damage or driving in a manner considered reckless or careless may have his or her authority to use a buggy withdrawn immediately.
+Anyone causing unnecessary damage or driving in a manner considered reckless or careless will in the first instance obtain a recorded official warning, repeat offending by an individual will lead to having his or her authority to use a buggy withdrawn immediately.

 Where restrictions are placed on ride-on buggies the following principles must be adhered to by all:-